rich-iannone/presentations/README.md

 # Rich's Presentations

-These are all my presentations given at various places.
+These are all my presentations!

-I'll add in a few of my past presentations and continue to use this repo for all future presentations.